rbeigh39/delivery_assignment/README.md

 # Order Delivery

 This is an order delivery application.
 This application is developed as an assignment MVP for order delivery platform.
-This code base is for the backend of this application developed in Node.js, Express, Mongodb / mongoose.
+This code base is for the backend of this application developed in:
+* Node.js
+* Express
+* Mongodb / mongoose
+* Socket io

 ### Application Flow
 ---